mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

     - MEU(F=good) = 95
  - Forecast distribution
     - P(F=good) = 0.59, P(F=bad) = 0.41
-    - we can compute by running inference in BNs
+        - P(F) is not in BNs.
+We can compute by running inference in BNs
     - 0.59·95 + 0.41·53 - 70 = 7.8
     - in this case 7.8 means that you would be willing to pay 7.8 to get to listen to the forecast.
  - ![](../imgs/cs188_DM_vpi_formular.png)